microsoft/VSExtensibility/docs/new-extensibility-model/extension-guides/Editor/Editor.md

+---
+title: Editor reference
+description: A reference for editor-based extensions
+date: 2021-8-16
+---

 # Editor Extensions

 The Visual Studio editor supports extensions that add to its capabilities.
 For the initial release of the new